 The efficiency and success of the program is demonstrated, in part, by the fact that a majority of the children in the program advance to the next grade each year.
 Many have remained in the program until graduating from secondary school.

 Because prevailing negative attitudes about the disabled are still widespread in Burkina Faso, and can be seen to be impeding the struggle of the disabled for rights and for employment, ABLF decided to expand their outreach to teachers in village schools in which we sponsor children, and to invite local and regional officials to the events.
 Our seminars document the challenges the disabled face, and stress the ambitions and strengths of the disabled, documenting the benefits they can bring to society.

 Since its inception in 2005 the ABLF School Program has sponsored an average of 460 children in primary and secondary school each school year.
-This year, the program placed 505 children into school, 455 of which attend primary school and secondary schools and 20 go to high school.
+Last school year, the program placed 505 children into school, 455 of which attended primary school and secondary schools and 20 go to high school.
 In addition, 30 children were placed in apprenticeships.
-Because fiscal responsibility has been an essential element of ABLF’s philosophy since its creation, we keep administrative costs at a minimum.
-The cost of sending one child to school for a year, with all of the associated expenses, is estimated to about $130 for the 2016/2017 school year.
-We have managed to lower the cost per child for the coming school year since we have increased the number of children in the program.
+During the 2017/2018 school year we will expand the program further.

 Please help us expand our program to reach more children.
 Every dollar we receive goes to the program.
 And every dollar counts.
 To learn more, please contact us.
 Or go to our “donate” button to contribute to a successful, grass-roots effort to change lives and open up a new world of possibilities to a population long excluded from the benefits of education and the possibility of true self-sufficiency.